TomazBontempo/fotuneCookies/README.md

 # Cookie Fortune Project

-This is a project comissioned by the artist Alivia, creator of all images used in it.
-It was comissioned for her to use on her own portfoliio, and one of my first freelance jobs.
+This is a project commissioned by the artist Alivia, creator of all images used in it, for her own portfoliio.

 It is a fun, interactive web application that simulates a cookie jar.
 Users can click on a cookie, which triggers a series of animations.
 The cookie is taken out of the jar, opened, and reveals a random motivational phrase to the user.

-It displays my skills in manipulating the DOM and using functions and conditional statements to put it all together and make the whole thing work.
+It displays my skills in manipulating the Document Object Model (DOM) and using functions and conditional statements to put it all together and make the whole thing work.

 ## How It Works